MSOE-CPE2600/multiprocessing-turney-willdalebroux/README.md

 # System Programming Lab 11 Multiprocessing
+## Implementation update:
+    Used two for loops and fork to split image generation among a specified number of child processes.
+Added -p argument the specify number of processes.
+Updated scaling by implementing a zoom factor to slightly zoom in for each frame.
+Created a buffer to allow outfile names to be iterated.

 note: ran with ./mandel -x -0.746415 -y -0.184298 -m 6996 -p (processes) Process times:
 1 process:      10m28s